- What are the advantages of using LEED for airport facilities?

 What are the advantages of using LEED for airport facilities?

-Airport terminal/concourse projects have different energy and water needs, higher footfalls, unique ventilation requirements, high equipment loads, and 24/7 operations that all make pursuing strong efficiency measures challenging.
-Recognizing the unique challenges that often exist for these airport terminal projects, USGBC and GBCI regularly work to support projects.
+Airport terminal and concourse projects have distinct energy and water demands, high foot traffic, unique ventilation requirements, substantial equipment loads, and 24/7 operations—all of which make implementing strong efficiency measures challenging.
+Recognizing these unique conditions, USGBC and GBCI regularly provide targeted support to airport terminal projects.

 How many airport projects are registered and certified under LEED?

-As of September 2024, there are approximately 2,100 LEED‐certified and registered projects associated with airports across the globe.
-This represents approximately 546 million square feet or 50 million square meters.
+As of June 2026, there are 659 LEED‐certified and registered projects with the airport space type, which was made available to projects in LEED Online in 2018.
+This represents 422 million square feet or 39 million square meters across the globe.

-How does the latest version of LEED address the unique challenges of airport projects?
+How does LEED address the unique challenges of airport projects?

-In developing LEED v4 and LEED v4.1, certain prerequisites and credits were adapted in a way that supports the unique needs of airport projects.
-Incorporating feedback from our industry stakeholders, LEED has published industry-specific guidance in the form of LEED Interpretations, Alternative Compliance Paths (ACPs) and pilot credits.
+When developing LEED v4 and LEED v4.1, certain prerequisites and credits were adapted to support the unique needs of airport projects.
+Incorporating feedback from industry stakeholders, LEED has published industry-specific guidance through LEED Interpretations, Alternative Compliance Paths (ACPs), and pilot credits.

-The following may be of interest to airport projects.
-Many of them are designed to help projects with high process loads or high occupancy to meet the intent of the credits.
+The following items may be of interest to airport projects.
+Many are designed to help projects with high process loads or high occupancy meet the intent of the credits.

-- Energy Jumpstart Pilot Credit is available for O&M projects with process loads of at least 60% and unable to meet the Minimum Energy Performance in LEED v4 O&M rating system.
+- The Energy Jumpstart Pilot Credit is available for O&M projects with process loads of at least 60% that are unable to meet the Minimum Energy Performance prerequisite in LEED v4 O+M rating system.

 - LEED Interpretation 10493 allows LEED v4 and v4.1 BD+C projects using whole building energy simulation that can document more than 50% unregulated process load to use BD+C: Core & Shell energy performance improvement thresholds in lieu of the New Construction thresholds.

-- Whole Project Water Use Reduction Pilot Credit allows LEED v4 BD+C projects to quantify water use with whole‐building water balance modeling, like the compliance path for whole‐building energy modeling.
-It also allows projects to include potentially significant water savings that previously went unrecognized, such as process water.
+- The Whole Project Water Use Reduction Pilot Credit allows LEED v4 BD+C projects to quantify water use through whole‐building water balance modeling, similar to the whole‐building energy modeling compliance path.
+It also enables projects to capture significant water savings that previously went unrecognized, such as process water.

 How can multiple buildings and structures in a campus setting earn LEED certification?

-Airports often operate on a large scale with multiple buildings spread across a single site.
-All these buildings, people, and processes are interconnected with each other.
-To address this, the LEED Campus Guidance was introduced for projects that are on a shared site under the control of a single entity.
-Its application to LEED projects in the airport setting represents the complexity and commonality of buildings and infrastructure on a site.
+Airports often operate at a large scale, with multiple buildings spread across a single site.
+These buildings, people, and processes are interconnected.
+To address this, LEED Campus Guidance was introduced for projects on a shared site under the control of a single entity.
+Its application to LEED projects in airport settings reflects both the complexity and commonality of buildings and infrastructure on a single site.

-LEED Campus Guidance is a useful tool for airports with multiple buildings, common utilities, and site‐wide management policies.
-By utilizing LEED Campus Guidance, airport operators and project teams can benefit from an increase in the streamlined review process, and reduced certification fees under the Master Site approach, leading to a successful implementation of LEED projects.
+LEED Campus Guidance is a useful tool for airports with multiple buildings, shared utilities, and site-wide management policies.
+By using this approach, airport operators and project teams can benefit from a streamlined review process and reduced certification fees under the Master Site, supporting successful implementation of LEED projects.

 How can I use LEED to certify the entire airport?

-Airports are leveraging the LEED for Cities and Communities Rating System to certify the performance for the entire airport.
-This certification program is revolutionizing the way airport communities are planned, developed, and operated in order to improve their overall sustainability and quality of life.
-The LEED framework encompasses social, economic, and environmental performance indicators and strategies with a clear, data-driven means of benchmarking and communicating progress.
+Airports are leveraging the LEED for Cities and LEED for Communities rating systems to certify performance across the entire airport.
+This certification program is transforming how airport communities are planned, developed, and operated to improve overall sustainability and quality of life.
+The LEED framework encompasses social, economic, and environmental performance indicators and strategies, providing a clear, data-driven approach to benchmarking and communicating progress.

 There are various resources available for airports pursuing LEED certification.